 Then, ask yourself the following key questions:

-What was the central problem that they wanted to solve?
+What was the main challenge or problem that they wanted to solve?

 Where do they like to hang out both online and offline?